-As an experienced website operations expert, I know that the flexible use of data is crucial for improving user experience and operational efficiency in daily content management.AnQiCMS (AnQiCMS) is an enterprise-level content management system developed based on the Go language, whose powerful template engine provides great convenience for us to handle dynamic content.Today, let's delve into a frequently asked question in template creation: 'Can I directly compare floating-point numbers (greater than, less than, equal to) in a template?'}]
+As an experienced website operations expert, I fully understand that the flexible use of data in daily content management is crucial for improving user experience and operational efficiency.AnQiCMS (AnQiCMS) is an enterprise-level content management system developed based on the Go language, whose powerful template engine provides us with great convenience in handling dynamic content.Today

-Flexible floating-point comparison in the AnQi CMS template: Make full use of your data
+The floating-point comparison in Anqi CMS template: flexibly use your data

-In the process of content management and display, we often encounter scenarios where we need to dynamically adjust the page content based on the size of the numerical value.For example, display different promotional information based on product prices, show different badges based on user ratings, or judge the importance of content based on a certain percentage indicator.When these values exist in floating-point (i.e., decimal) form, we naturally wonder whether the template engine of Anqi CMS can directly and conveniently perform comparison operations on floating-point numbers.
+In the process of content management and display, we often encounter scenarios where we need to dynamically adjust the page content based on the size of the numerical value.For example, display different promotional information based on product price, show different badges based on user ratings, or judge the importance of content based on some percentage indicator.When these numbers exist in floating-point (i.e., decimal) form, we naturally wonder whether Anqi CMS's template engine can directly and conveniently perform floating-point comparison operations.

-The answer is affirmative, the template system of AnQi CMS fully supports direct comparison of floating-point numbers in templates.This is due to its adoption of syntax similar to the Django template engine (in fact, Anqi CMS uses Iris framework's built-in template engine, which is designed to be compatible with the powerful features of Django templates), providing content operators with logical control capabilities beyond simple data display.
+The answer is affirmative, the Anqi CMS template system fully supports direct comparison of floating-point numbers in templates.This is due to its use of a syntax similar to the Django template engine (actually, Anqie CMS uses the Iris framework's built-in template engine, which is designed to be compatible with the powerful features of Django templates), it provides content operators with logical control capabilities beyond simple data display.

-When discussing floating-point comparison, it usually involves determining whether one floating-point value is greater than, less than, or equal to another floating-point value.The template engine of Anqi CMS performs very intuitively and powerfully in this scenario.It supports all comparison operators commonly used in our daily programming and can be directly applied to floating-point numbers.
+When discussing floating-point number comparison, it usually involves determining whether one floating-point value is greater than, less than, or equal to another floating-point value.The Anqi CMS template engine performs very intuitively and powerfully in this scenario.It supports all the comparison operators commonly used in our daily programming and can be applied directly to floating-point numbers.

 • Not equal (!=): Check if two floating-point numbers are not equal.

-These operators can be seamlessly integrated into{% if ... %}Such logic judgment tags.
-For example, if you have a content model namedPriceThe floating-point price field, you may want to display the 'Special Offer' tag when the price is below a certain threshold:
+These operators can be seamlessly integrated into{% if ... %}such logical judgment tags.
+For example, if your content model has a namedPriceThe floating-point price field, you may wish to display a 'Special Offer' label when the price is below a certain threshold:

 {% if archive.Price < 50.00 %}